Frequently Asked Questions

 Please plan your visit ahead of time to ensure guaranteed entry.
 On Saturdays, as well as busy holidays, patrons who do not have pre-purchased tickets may be turned away.

-For you convenience, we have ATMs on site.
+For you convenience, we have ATMs on site to pay with cash.

-Abma's Farm is closed on Sunday for church and family time.
+Abma's Farm is closed on Sunday for church and family on Sundays.

 We do not have apple picking/apple orchards.
-In the Fall, our Farm Market carries fresh local apples from the Hudson Valley but they are already picked.
+In the Fall, we carry fresh local apples from the Hudson Valley pre-picked and available at the Market.

 The Market and Barnyard Petting Zoo are open during the winter!